Penn College News

 Seven secondary school teachers representing different regions of the state became students of STEM during a recent weeklong externship at Pennsylvania College of Technology.

-Supported by a PAsmart grant, STEM Careers Re-Imagined: An Industry and Education Collaborative, the program engaged educators in activities rooted in science, engineering, math and engineering and supplied them with resources for future classroom use.
+Supported by a PAsmart grant, STEM Careers Re-Imagined: An Industry and Education Collaborative, the program engaged educators in activities rooted in science, math and engineering and supplied them with resources for future classroom use.

 Brenda Grab, a first grade teacher in the Montgomery Area School District, applies final touches to the mini-car she made with a 3D printer at Pennsylvania College of Technology.
 Grab was one of seven secondary teachers to attend a weeklong externship at the college, where they experienced STEM-related activities.
 The educators left with resources – including their own 3D printer – to incorporate STEM in their classrooms this fall.